 The patient was treated in the hospital for multifocal cancer of the lower outer quadrant of the left breast.
 The patient asked the ophthalmologist about complaints of lacrimation and the loss of sight from the right temporal side.

 This case was submitted as part of the American Society of Neuroradiology (ASNR 2016) Case of the Day competition, in collaboration with Radiopaedia.org.

 0 images remaining

-The case demonstrates an uncommon example of intracranial metastasis from breast cancer in hypophysis, which should be differentiated from other solid and enhancing pituitary region masses such as macroadenoma.
-The patient was operated.
-Biopsy revealed metastasis of mammary cancer in hypophysis.
+The case demonstrates an uncommon example of a hypophyseal metastasis from breast cancer, which should be differentiated from other solid and enhancing pituitary region masses, such as macroadenoma.
+The patient was operated on.
+Biopsy revealed metastasis of breast cancer in the pituitary gland.